Skip to main content

 return score

-The function must accept **kwargs to ensure forward compatibility.
+The function must accept **kwargs to ensure forward/backward compatibility.
 Here’s a complete example that measures the difference in length between the output and ground truth:

 def scorer_fn(*,